Corey Ballentine

-Corey Ballentine (born April 13, 1996) is a Jamaican professional american football cornerback who is a free agent.
-He played college football at Washburn, and was selected by the New York Giants in the sixth round of the 2019 NFL Draft.
-He has also played for the New York Jets, Detroit Lions, Atlanta Falcons, and Arizona Cardinals.
+Corey Ballentine (born April 13, 1996) is a Jamaican-American professional football cornerback for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Washburn Ichabods, and was selected by the New York Giants in the sixth round of the 2019 NFL draft.
+He has also played for the New York Jets, Detroit Lions, Atlanta Falcons, Arizona Cardinals, Green Bay Packers, and New England Patriots.

+Early life

+Ballentine was born in Jamaica and moved to Kansas when he was six years old.

 College career

 After playing at Shawnee Heights High School, Ballentine played college football at Division II Washburn, Ballentine played in 46 games after almost quitting the team in the summer before his freshman year.
 He primarily played on defense but also served as the team's kick returner and blocked four field goals.
 Ballentine won the Cliff Harris Award after the conclusion of his senior season, which is given annually to the nation's top small college defensive players.
 He was also named a 2018 second-team AFCA All-American.